Meniere's Disease treatments that may be placebos

 |Meniett device ($3500)||Aquarium pump ($35)|

-This device, which is sold in the US by Medtronics, incorporates a ventilation tube and pulsed pressure to the ear using a device that appears rather similar to an aquarium pump.
+This device, developed in Sweden, and sold in the US by Medtronics, incorporates a ventilation tube and pulsed pressure to the ear using a device that appears rather similar to an aquarium pump.
 The Meniett costs $3500 -- roughly 100 times as much as an aquarium pump.
 It is reported to reduce attacks by roughly a factor of two.
 We have not observed this effect in patients that we have followed.
+According to a recent systemic review that included 18 studies (Ahsan et al, 2014), there was "a trend toward improvement".
+This is not a factor of two.

 The method is to have a ventilation tube put into the symptomatic ear, and then to apply pulsed pressure 5 times/day using a pump as shown on the upper left.